 Open a ripe avocado with a knife.

 Wash your face with a rag, or use a gentle exfoliant.
-You do this to remove normally occurring dead skin on your face that blocks good things from getting absorbed into your skin.
+This will remove normally occurring dead skin on your face, which blocks good serums (or avocados) from getting absorbed into your skin.

-After washing, smear the spoonful of avocado all over your face.
-Most store bought masks will instruct you to keep their product away from your eyes, but as far as I can tell after testing, there is no risk in applying as far as I did in the photo.
+After washing and scrubbing, smear the spoonful of avocado all over your face.
+Most store bought masks instruct you to keep the product away from your eyes, but as far as I can tell after testing, there is no risk in applying as far as I did in the photo.
 Rub on the avocado and give yourself a good massage with it, because it feels nice.
 Treat yourself right!
 Now go do other things and wait until the mask has dried, about 20 minutes.
 You'll know when that has happened, and it will feel exciting.
-Try not to moan.
-Now, ask your poor unsuspecting housemate Malay to take photos of you with this crap on your face.
+Now, ask your poor unsuspecting housemate Malay to take photos of you with this stuff on your face.

-Wash the mask off in the shower, because you probably got some in your hair.
-The sink alone won't do it.
+Wash the mask off in the shower, because there is probably some in your hair by now.

 Please know however, this avocado on the face thing will not save your life, or fix everything.
-I still purchase skin products - many are great, but I'm selective.
-A lot of them are also expensive, with companies run by people who aren't exactly trying to save the world, and the product comes in excessive and wasteful packaging.
+I still purchase skin products - many are great, and I'm selective.
+A lot of the products are also expensive, from companies run by people who aren't exactly trying to save the world, and the product comes in excessive and wasteful packaging.
 But yes, some products do work well.
 To take care of my skin beyond my homemade masks, I also get a good skin clean out from my esthetician Kim Stuart in San Francisco.
-She has the best machines, high quality whole food product, and uses excellent techniques to my face clean and soft.
-I choose to spend money with her because, well, it's my face.
+She has the best machines, high quality whole food products, and uses champion techniques to make my face clean and soft.
+I choose to spend money on this because, well, it's my face.

 Like I said, I plan to eat the avocado too.
 Efficiency is important.
-I consume avocados because (a) they taste good (b) they're healthy : fiber + good fats + a lot of antioxidants + some carbohydrate + some protein (c) they're easy to eat and (d) they're a whole food.
-The composition of nutrients in any whole food is already at ratios your digestive system prefers.
+I consume avocados because (a) they taste good (b) they're healthy : fiber + good fats + a lot of antioxidants + some carbohydrate + some protein (c) they're easy to eat and (d) they are a whole food.
+The composition of nutrients in any whole food is already at ratios of fat, carbohydrate, protein and fiber your digestive system prefers.
 They contain a little bit of everything in ideal amounts.
+This is a key point to understanding nutrition science.

 Avocado toast is a food trend that I support.
 Instead of eating just the avocado like a barbarian, get yourself a piece of bread, which keeps you full for a longer period of time.
 Toast your bread, spread on the avocado with a fork, and add salt.

 You could also use rice crackers or put a corn tortilla in the toaster if you don't have bread.
-Some places are selling this, adding lime juice, cilantro, epic sea salt - but my favorite at home version of avocado toast is below.
+Some places are selling this, adding lime juice, cilantro, epic sea salt.
+My favorite at home version of avocado toast is below.

 There you have it.